Learning management systems didn’t die. They evolved, and today we recognize them.

 All LMS vendors in this category are capable and focused on supporting all aspects of the learning inside and outside an organization.
 Vendors are able to be used for any combination of employees, channel, dealers, partners, customers and prospects.
 All-purpose corporate LMSs have considerable administrative configuration, domain and audience segmentation, globalization, ecommerce, ILT management, online learning management, reporting and integration capabilities.

 BEST CHANNEL & PARTNER LMS

 If an organization educates and certifies their external sales channel, they will experience increased sales, new streams of revenue and increased customer satisfaction.
 Every time.
 All LMS vendors on this list actively promote channel learning on their website with product offerings, case studies, webinars, and client testimonials.

 The nominated solutions have varying degrees of sophistication in core channel functionality including domain segmentation, e-commerce, social learning, globalization, broad content support, mobile readiness and ease of use.
 Channel & partner LMSs have strong integration and shared workflow capabilities with dealer management, incentive management, ecommerce, order fulfillment, CRM and ERPs.
-The vendors in this list (and every list range) from self-service free trial LMSs to heavy-duty solution providers.
+The vendors on this list (and other award categories) range from self-service free-trial LMSs to comprehensive heavy-duty enterprise-class solution providers.

 BEST CUSTOMER LMS

 Most LMS vendors will say they are good for customers, but true customer LMSs are unique.
 Customer LMSs could be called “Learning Marketing Systems” because there is a deep level capability that typically resides in marketing – not training departments.
 Customer LMSs have to be super easy to use for customers and resemble Facebook more than a database.